antismash/documentation/docs/understanding_output.md

 ###How are antiSMASH 5 regions defined?

 In the first step, all gene products of the analyzed sequence are searched against a database of highly conserved enzyme HMM profiles (core-enzymes), which are indicative of a specific BGC type.
-In a second step, pre-defined cluster rules are employed to define individual “protolusters” encoded in the region.
+In a second step, pre-defined cluster rules are employed to define individual “protoclusters” encoded in the region.
 These make up a *core*, which is extended by tis *neighborhood*, which constiutes of genes encoded up- and downstream of the *core*.

 As an example an excerpt of the cluster rules to detect type I PKS: